Georgiyevsk: Tourism

 In the corner of Pobedy Square and Pyatigorskaya Street is the Old City Hall, which has a bell tower from the 20th century.
 In the other corner of the square, opposite the Central Drugstore, stands the Monument for International Friendship.
 This is the beginning of Golovinsky boulevard.
 Tykhe road is very short and ends at the Eternal Flame on Oktyabrskya street.

 On the Old Boulevard, visitors can see the Youth Palace, located in the building of the Georgiyevsk City Bank, the best example of the modern architecture in the town.
 There are some cafés and restaurant on the boulevard with building of different ages and architectural styles.
 The Old Boulevard leads to the Central Town Park.
 It is rather small but not long ago it was reconstructed and now has several side-shows.

 The New Boulevard leads to the historical center of the town at Lermontov street.
 On the left side, there is a town museum in a building known as Dara.
 It was built at the beginning of 20th century.
 The owner was the producer of the first amateur theater in the town.
 On the right side is the mansion of Tumasov with lions of the top of the gates and the huge Palace of Culture.
 The Palace is now a drama theater but was once a town assembly hall.

 At the end of the New Boulevard is Stela, a twenty-meter monument to mark the 200th anniversary of signing of the Treaty of Georgievsk.
 Until the 1930s, the Voznesensky Cathedral, which was similar to the Cathedral of Christ the Savior in Moscow, stood here.

 Behind the Stela is Oktyabrskaya street through Old Georgiyevsk.
 The street runs high over the Podkumok river, from where there are views of the Caucasus Mountains from Mount Kazbek to Mount Elbrus, the Podkumok forest and the lower part of the town.
 A short distance away is the most important monument in Georgiyevsk, the Nikolskaya church, which was carried to the St. George fortress from the Khopyor River in the 1780s.
 This is the only church not demolished by the Soviet authorities.
 This is the old town center, the location of the St. George fortress.

 Other areas Georgiyevsk have little of interest for tourists.
 Local souvenirs include "Georgiyevskaya krepost", a local wine.
 Georgiyevsk is one of the biggest in Russia centers for items made from fur, and many items are available in the central market.

 On the way to Pyatigorsk there are old Cossacks stanitsas—Nezlobnaya, Lysogorskaya, and Goryachevodsk.
-A very beautiful wooden church of Rozhdestva Presvyatoy Bogoroditsy (The Birth of the Blessed Virgin), built in 1886, is situated in the center of Lysogorskaya.
+A wooden church of Rozhdestva Presvyatoy Bogoroditsy (The Birth of the Blessed Virgin), built in 1886, is situated in the center of Lysogorskaya.